bjin01/rmt-container/README.md

   Do not install docker-compose from packagehub for SLES15SP1 as the docker-compose there needs python2 and not python3 which is installed on SLES15 and higher.

  __Remarks:__
- * When mariadb container starts for the first time it will init db and take some time.
-To avoid failure of rmt container there is a modified entrypoint script to sleep for 20 seconds and then a test db connection will be executed.
-If db connect was successful then the script will continue.
+ * When mariadb container starts for the first time it will init db and this process takes some time.
+To avoid db connect failure of rmt container a modified entrypoint script will sleep for 20 seconds followed by a db connect test.
+If db connect return is successful then the script will continue. __rmt-start.sh__
+ * feel free to change the sleep time duration for your need.
  * To keep mariadb init fast the below env parameter is in place and skip timezone table load.
  ```environment:
       - MYSQL_INITDB_SKIP_TZINFO=1